LonghaoQian/AnimationModels/examples/background/overall_procedure.md

 - [Matlab Animation Frame System](animation_frame_system.md) explains in details about how frame systems work in Matlab.
 - Read [CreateTwingEngineVtol.m](../../src/models/CreateTwingEngineVtol.m) to learn how to build a model with rotating parts.
+- Please read [Built-in Models](model_building.md) for how to assemble a model with multiple parts.

 ![Alt Text](../../figures/vtol_animate.gif)